Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 date: 2021-08-12
 ---

-To manage an application, select the application to manage from applications listed on **Apps** page.
+To manage your registered apps, select the application to manage from applications listed on **Apps** page.

-You can manage the Titanium, Android, and iOS applications.

 ## App Overview and service keys